railsgirls/guides.railsgirls.com/_pages/diary-app.md

 Stop the server and run `rake routes` to see all the routes supported by your application.

+{% coach %}
-__COACH__: Explain URLs and the URL hierarchy.
+Explain URLs and the URL hierarchy.
 Explain how in Rails URLs map to ‘what happens behind the scene’.
+{% endcoach %}

 ### Move the view to be the top of your site

 Edit the `config/routes.rb` file and uncomment (remove the `#` from the front) the `root ’welcome#index’` line (this will probably be the 7th line).
 This will make the root of your application be the view rendered by the `Welcome#index` action.
 Go to [http://localhost:3000](http://localhost:3000) and see that indeed the main page of your application now serves this view (rather than the ‘Welcome aboard’ page).

+{% coach %}
-__COACH__: Explain how the main page of an application is the root of the URL hierarchy and that it’s the page that people visit when they just put the host name into the browser’s address bar.
+Explain how the main page of an application is the root of the URL hierarchy and that it’s the page that people visit when they just put the host name into the browser’s address bar.
+{% endcoach %}

 ### Move the existing HTML to the right view

 Edit the `app/views/welcome/index.html.erb` file and copy the contents of the `<body>` tags from your original `index.html` file (i.e., the list of diary entries and the website links) there, replacing the two lines (with `<h1>` and `<p>`) in the view.
 Refresh the browser to see that the page now indeed contains the right contents.

+{% coach %}
-__COACH__: Explain that the view only contains the part between `<body>` and `</body>`, as the rest is common to the whole application and is defined elsewhere.
+Explain that the view only contains the part between `<body>` and `</body>`, as the rest is common to the whole application and is defined elsewhere.
+{% endcoach %}

 ## Iteration